CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

    <validation step="07c3e734-e32f-44b6-b8e8-7b5b85f4a45b" />

-## Task 2: Extract named entities with Azure AI Language in Azure AI Foundry portal
+## Task 2: Extract named entities with Azure AI Language in the Azure AI Foundry portal

 This task demonstrates how to use Azure AI Language Playground for Named Entity Recognition (NER).
 By analyzing a hotel review, Azure AI extracts key entities like locations, dates, and organizations, along with confidence scores.